CompCogNeuro/CompCogNeuro.github.io/content/simulations.md

 ### Build from source

-To run the sims locally on your computer on any platform, you must first follow the [Cogent Core setup instructions](https://www.cogentcore.org/core/setup/install).
+To run the sims locally on your computer on any platform, you must first follow the [Cogent Core install instructions](https://www.cogentcore.org/core/install).
 Then, you can clone the sims repository and run sims using `core run`:

 ```sh
 git clone https://github.com/compcogneuro/sims